Chelvy Thiyagarajah: Contributions

+Selvi received the prestigious ‘Poetry International Award’ from the Poets, Essayists, and Novelists (PEN) organization.

 Abduction

-On 30 August 1991, Selvi was arrested by the Liberation Tigers of Tamil Eelam or LTTE, a rebel group fighting for independence for minority Sri Lankan Tamil people in Sri Lanka.
+On 30 August 1991, Selvi was abducted by the Liberation Tigers of Tamil Eelam or LTTE, a rebel group fighting for independence for minority Sri Lankan Tamil people in Sri Lanka.
 The day before her abduction she was about to star in a play about the role of women in the Palestinian intifada.
 She was a prominent member of Poorani Illam, a women's center in Jaffna, which gives support to women traumatized by government bombing raids and bereavement.

 Murder

-In 1997, LTTE sources acknowledged that she was killed along with another dissident, one Manoharan, also a final year University student.
+In 1997, LTTE sources acknowledged that she was killed along with another dissident, one Manoharan, also a final-year university student.
 Although their opposition to the LTTE was non-violent, they were both killed in the LTTE's prison camps.